PackMojo

 Paper and Cardboard Inserts

 When it comes to custom box inserts that are made of paper or cardboard, there must be a healthy amount of space between each product and the edges of the box.
+The amount of space depends on the material and product itself, but a general guideline is to add in at least a 0.5" buffer.

-If your products are too close together, your insert will be too flimsy, and therefore not sturdy enough to hold your products securely in place.
-There is also a much higher risk of the insert tearing because it's too thin.
+If your products are too close together, the insert will be too flimsy and not sturdy enough to hold your products securely in place.
+There is also a much higher risk of the insert tearing because it is too thin.
+When you are estimating the size of the box your products will need, be sure to account for enough space between each product and the edges of the box.

 Box Dividers and Foam Inserts